|Major Groups > Boletes > Edulis Group > Boletus barrowsii|

 This western species is an impressive, whitish member of the Boletus edulis group.
 It is found primarily under ponderosa pine in the Southwest, and under coast live oak on the West Coast.
 Like most other members of the species group it features a robust, finely reticulate stem and a non-bruising pore surface.
 The pores, when young, are "stuffed" in appearance, and white—and the flesh does not turn to blue when sliced.
 Boletus barrowsii also differs from other edulis-like species in not having a clearly defined cap skin (a "cuticle" in Mycologese).

-Ecology: Mycorrhizal with ponderosa pine and occasionally with spruces in the Southwest and in Colorado—and with coast live oak on the West Coast; growing alone, scattered, or gregariously; summer and fall (monsoon season) in the Southwest--fall and winter on the West Coast; ranging as far north as British Columbia.
-The illustrated and described collections are from Colorado.
+Ecology: Mycorrhizal with ponderosa pine and occasionally with spruces in the Southwest and in Colorado—and with coast live oak on the West Coast; growing alone, scattered, or gregariously; summer and fall (monsoon season) in the Southwest—or fall and winter on the West Coast; ranging as far north as British Columbia.
+The illustrated and described collections are from California and Colorado.